The Football Factory (film): Critical response

-The Football Factory received negative reviews.
+The Football Factory received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, 38% of 8 critics' reviews are positive, with an average rating of 4.70/10.

 Box office

 The Football Factory grossed a total of £623,138 in the United Kingdom.

+Cultural influence

+In 2004, Chelsea F.C. football supporters' fanzine cfcuk produced a special edition to coincide with the release of the film.